PiRogueToolSuite/PiRogueToolSuite.github.io/content/cookbooks/pirogue-vpn-capture-traffic/index.md

 * your PiRogue VPN is up and running
 * one or more devices are connected to it
 {{< /callout >}}

+{{< link-card
+  icon="books"
+  title="Learn how to capture network traffic" description="This guide will help you deepen your understanding of capturing network traffic." href="/guides/g2/"
+>}}

 {{< recipe >}}